dipc-cc/sp2graph/README.md

        * if the size of *n* is 1, then append to *Q* and go to the first step;
        * else there are two possible ways to assign a double bond, so we append the neighbors to *Q* rolling their order and go back to the first step in each case;

-There are several problems with this approach.
-First that the same Kekulé structure can be found more than one time, so at the point where one possible structure is found one has to check if a similar one has not been found before.
+However, there are several problems with this approach.
+First that the same Kekulé structure can be found more than one time.
+Therefore, at the point where one possible structure is found one has to check if a similar one has not been found before.
+The ideal situation would be to find all possible Kekulé structures by passing through all vertices just once.

 ## Installation ##
 For __sp2graph__ installation the following packages are required: